Trusted WordPress tutorials, when you need them most.

 Which Is The Best Platform to Make a Small Business Website?

-The biggest mistake most beginners make is choosing the wrong platform to make a business website.
-Thankfully, you are here, so you would not make that mistake.
+The biggest mistake most beginners make is choosing the wrong platform for their business website.
+Thankfully, you’re here – and we’re going to help you avoid that common pitfall.

-Step 1.
-What You Need to Make a Small Business Website
+What to Prepare Before Making a Small Business Website

 • A domain name – This will be your website’s name, such as wpbeginner.com